jamesbriggs/check-s3-encryption/README.md

 * AWS CLI tools must be installed and reachable via $PATH
 * ~/.aws must be configured with config and credentials files
+* s3cmd is needed if you enable encryption
 * tested on Linux and Mac OS X

 **License**